-TrainingResidents from the Pathology Residency Program at the Department of Pathology, University of Pittsburgh Medical Center, rotate for eight weeks in our Division, gaining exposure to essential elements in the sub-specialty.
+TrainingResidents from the Pathology Residency Program at the Department of Pathology, University of Pittsburgh Medical Center, rotate for six weeks in our Division, gaining exposure to essential elements in the sub-specialty.

 In addition, an ACGME-approved Fellowship Program in Pediatric Pathology, one of the oldest and most prestigious in the country, is offered.
 This is a one-year postgraduate course for trainees who have graduated from a general pathology residency, are Board eligible in AP or AP/CP, and wish to pursue a career in academic pediatric pathology.

-- Eight week resident rotation offered in the third or fourth year
+- Six week resident rotation offered in the third or fourth year

 - ACGME approved Fellowship program in pediatric pathology